Xetibo/ReSet-Doc/sections/projects.typ

 systems.

-_Gnome control center is not supposed to be used outside the gnome environment, especially using the wayland [@wayland] protocol.
+_Gnome control center is not supposed to be used outside the gnome environment, especially using the Wayland [@wayland] protocol.
 Hence not all functionality will be available on other environments._

 *Requirement fulfillment*: